wenhuafeng/LED32X64_WIFI_CLOCK/readme.txt

 Compilation description:
 1. Enter the source directory.
-2. With MDK, enter "python build. py m" on the command line to start compiling.
+2. With MDK, enter "python build.py m" on the command line to start compiling.
 You need to modify the internal MDK installation path of build.py.
-3. Use GCC and enter "python build. py g" on the command line to start compiling.
+3. Use GCC and enter "python build.py g" on the command line to start compiling.

 Download instructions:
 1. Enter the source directory.
-2. Use JLink and enter "python build. py j" on the command line to start downloading firmware to the chip.
+2. Use JLink and enter "python build.py j" on the command line to start downloading firmware to the chip.
-3. Use ST Link and enter "python build. py stlink" on the command line to start downloading firmware to the chip.
+3. Use Stlink, you need to use openocd and enter "python build.py stlink" on the command line to start downloading firmware to the chip.